EricIO/pasteit/Readme.md

 pasteit is a program that allows you to paste files to pastebin like sites.
 Pull requests, bug reports and feature requests are highly welcome!

 ## Installation
-This release is only tested for python 3 with python 2 support comming.
-To install, clone the repo and simply use
+This release is only tested for python 3 with python 2 support coming.
+To install, clone the repo and do
 ```python setup.py install```

 ## Usage